Syncing 10,000 leads/mo? GET A DEMO

 Step 4: Measuring ROAS for lead generation

-Once you have installed the pixel, you can also set up standard events for lead conversion.
+Once you have installed the Pixel, you can also set up standard events for lead conversion.
 This allows you to create a reporting column with lead action for tracking lead generation.

-What’s a good ROAS for Facebook Ads?
+What’s a good ROAS for Facebook ads?

 Before discussing what’s good or bad, let’s take a look at different ROAS values and what they mean: